 Most of the visitors are families from Buenaventura.
-Very few people were from the nearby city of Cali or any other part of Colombia for that matter.
-Colombians traditionally choose to go to beaches on the country’s Carribean coast or to the islands – like San Andres.
-Since these destinations are farther and more expensive, especially for Colombian’s living in the south, it makes little sense.
+Very few people were from the nearby city of Cali or from any other part of Colombia for that matter.
+Colombians traditionally choose to go to beaches on the country’s Caribbean coast or to the islands – like San Andres.
+These destinations are farther and more expensive, especially for the Colombian’s living in the south.

-The hotels and restaurants serve meat and chicken but fish is the obvious fresh option and comes fried or in a stew with rice, fried plantains and lemonade.
-There is also an abundance of shrimp here which they serve up grilled, fried, in soups and fried rice.
+The hotels and restaurants serve meat and chicken or fish.
+Fish is the obvious fresh option and comes fried or in a stew with rice, fried plantains and lemonade.
+There is also an abundance of shrimp here which they serve up grilled, fried, in soups and with fried rice.

-The silty brown sand beach lines a cove.
-It’s a nice beach that disappears at high tide in the early evening.
+The silty brown sand beach stretches along a cove.
+It’s a nice beach that completely disappears at high tide in the early evening.
 At low tide the beach is scattered with plastic left by the withdrawing tide.
-Being so close to a port city, floating refuse is a problem, but not moreso than it is around Cartagena or any other port city in the world.
+Being so close to a port city, floating refuse is a problem, but not more so than it is around Cartagena or any other port city in the world.

 The speed boats will ferry visitors up and down the coast stopping at the neighboring beaches of La Bocana, Maguipi, Juanchaco, La Barra, and Ladrilleros.
 They’ll pull up at waterfalls for dip.

 The water is warm and the people spend hours just standing in the shallow water talking as the pelicans dive bomb for fish.
 Beach vendors will crack open a coconut for a buck.
 At low tide one can walk to neighboring beaches La Bocana to the south and Juanacho to the north.
-Just be sure to get back before high tide around four or risk crawling through the jungle to get home.
+Just be sure to get back before high tide around 4 p.m. or risk crawling through the jungle to get home.
 Pressed for time?
-It’s best to hire a motorcycle for an expedited ride down the beach.
+It’s best to hire a motorcycle for an expedited ride back to your hotel.

 At night there’s not much to do.
 Pianguita is a safe laid-back pueblo.
 The tide comes up to the break wall in front on the restaurants.
 Join the crowd, grab a beer or an ice cream and watch the bats swoop.
 A few watch a soccer game on t.v.
 But most watch the fishermen standing waist deep in water under the restaurant lights.
 Every time one of them hooks a fish the crowd applauds and cheers.